-Use the following steps to determine if the college tuition itemized deduction or the college tuition credit offers the greater tax savings:
+To determine if the college tuition itemized deduction or the college tuition credit offers the greater tax benefit, use the following steps:

-- First complete any of the following that apply to you: - Form IT-213, Claim for Empire State Child Credit - · Form IT-214, Claim for Real Property Tax Credit - Form IT-215, Claim for Earned Income Credit, or Form IT-209, Claim for Noncustodial Parent New York State Earned Income Credit - Form IT-216, Claim for Child and Dependent Care Credit - Then, complete Worksheet 2 on page 3.
+- 1. Complete any of the following that apply to you: - Form IT-213, Claim for Empire State Child Credit - Form IT-214, Claim for Real Property Tax Credit - Form IT-215, Claim for Earned Income Credit, or Form IT-209, Claim for Noncustodial Parent New York State Earned Income Credit - Form IT-216, Claim for Child and Dependent Care Credit - Form IT-201, lines 69 and 69a, New York City school tax credit - 2.
+Complete Worksheet 2.

-However, do not use Worksheet 2 if you must file any of the following forms:
+Note: Do not complete Worksheet 2 if you must file any of the following forms:

-- Form IT-201-ATT, Other Tax Credits and Taxes - · Form IT-360.1, Change of City Resident Status - Form IT-112-R, New York State Resident Credit - Form IT-112-C, New York State Resident Credit for Taxes Paid to a Province of Canada
+- Form IT-201-ATT, Other Tax Credits and Taxes - Form IT-360.1, Change of City Resident Status - Form IT-112-R. New York State Resident Credit - Form IT-112-C, New York State Resident Credit for Taxes Paid to a Province of Canada

+Instead, you should:

-Instead, you should first compute your tax liability claiming the college tuition credit on a separate sheet of paper.
-Then, compute your tax liability claiming the college tuition itemized deduction.
-Claim the option that results in the greater tax savings.
+- 1. Compute your tax liability claiming the college tuition credit on a separate sheet of paper. - 2.
+Compute your tax liability claiming the college tuition itemized deduction. - 3.
+Claim the option that results in the greater tax benefit.

-You may claim either the credit or the deduction, but not both.
+Remember, you may claim either the credit or the deduction, but not both.

-Important: You must submit Form IT-272 with your 2013 Form IT-201 to claim the college tuition credit or the college tuition itemized deduction.
+Important: Whether you claim the credit or the deduction, you must submit Form IT-272 with your Form IT-201.